Photo by Latino Life via Canva.com

 - Light, bright, and airy: Update light fixtures and install breezy window coverings that offer privacy.

-Newer homes are outfitted with energy efficient details such as such as low-emissivity glass windows.
-But there are opportunities to add additional savings after the home purchase.
-Your future buyers will be impressed with the savings they’ll receive from energy efficient upgrades to the furnace, boiler, and air conditioner.
+Newer homes are equipped with energy-efficient features, including low-emissivity glass windows.
+However, there are opportunities to add additional savings after the home purchase.
+Your future buyers will be impressed with the savings they’ll receive from energy-efficient upgrades to the furnace, boiler, and air conditioner.

 A three-year PCS timeline strains the home buying process for military families.
 To make the most of the purchase for such a short time, create a plan.
 Both a sale and a conversion into a rental property are possibilities, but your future goals predict which is the preferred exit.
-If the primary goal is to reach maximum profit from the final sale or through monthly income, carefully consider which improvements and action plans fulfills this intention.
+If the primary goal is to maximize profit from the final sale or through monthly income, carefully consider which improvements and action plans best fulfill this intention.

 By Dawn M. Smith